Home

 (See website).

-At Erasmus University Rotterdam he retired as a professor of human development in the Department of Psychology, Education, and Child Studies (DPECS) (See website) and became a visiting professor in the same department.
-He is one of the PIs of Generation R (See website).
+At Erasmus University Rotterdam he retired as a professor of human development in the Department of Psychology, Education, and Child Studies (DPECS) (See website) and became a visiting professor in the same department until May 2024.
+He was one of the PIs of Generation R (See website).
 (See website).
-He left the Erasmus University Rotterdam with a valedictory lecture, see above.
+He left the Erasmus University Rotterdam as an emeritus with a valedictory lecture on May 12, 2023.

 From October 1, 2017 to October 1 2020, he was a Honorary Senior Visiting Fellow, Department of Public Health and Primary Care, School of Clinical Medicine, University of Cambridge, UK, and in 2019 he was a Visiting Fellow at Sidney Sussex College founded by Lady Frances Sidney, with the saying ‘Dieu me Garde de Calomnie’ (Lady Frances Sidney, Countess of Sussex,1531–1589).